inspectordanno/inspectordanno.github.io/_projects/pennies.md

 >Not currently optimized for mobile, please view on desktop for now!
 >Please view in Chrome or Safari.

 Eliminating the American penny, explained with data visualization.
-Created as part of a master's thesis in information design and visualization at Northeastern University in 2019.
+Created as part of a master's thesis in information design and data visualization at Northeastern University in 2019.